octodemo/philips-actions-workshop/README.md

 #### Introduction (5 minutes)
 - **Welcome and Objectives**
-  - Briefly introduction of GitHub Actions.
+  - Briefly introduction of GitHub Actions (slides 1 to 5).
   - Outline the goals of the workshop.
   - Explain the agenda.